Gamma Cygni Nebula (IC 1318) & Open Cluster NGC 6910

 History

-The open star cluster NGC 6910 was discovered on 17 October 1786 by the German-British astronomer Wilhelm Herschel.
+The open star cluster NGC 6910 was discovered on 17 October 1786 by the German-British astronomer William Herschel.
 He cataloged it as VIII 56 (Class VIII = coarsely scattered clusters of stars) and noted: «A small cluster of coarsely scattered stars of various sizes.
 Extended like a forming one.» [464] Due to its size and low brightness the galactic nebula IC 1318 was discovered much later photographically by the American astronomer Edward Barnard in August 1893.
 [196]

 Physical Properties